IvdNT/.github/profile/README.md

-## Our GitHub organisation: instituutnederlandsetaal
+## Our GitHub organisation can be found at [instituutnederlandsetaal](https://github.com/instituutnederlandsetaal)

-Our GitHub organisation is: [instituutnederlandsetaal](https://github.com/instituutnederlandsetaal).
+We've reserved this empty organisation to avoid confusion.